civo/docs/content/docs/kubernetes/config/load-balancers.md

 ```

 :::warning
-If you update the maxmimum concurrent requests annotation, the load balancer will have a brief period of downtime as it rebuilds.
+If you update the maximum concurrent requests annotation, the load balancer enters a brief period of downtime as it rebuilds.
 :::

-An additional load balancer charge will be levied for each 10,000 requests above the default limit.
+An additional load balancer charge is levied for each 10,000 requests above the default limit.

 ## Instance Pools
 `LoadBalancer` objects can target a specific pool of Civo Instances to obtain more granularity over traffic distribution, making it easier to balance loads across instances.